A note on thermal effects in non-linear models for plasma-based acceleration: Theory for warm electron bubble

 The starting point in the derivation is given by the Maxwell and charge continuity equations for electromagnetic potentials $\phi$ and $\mybf{A}$, normalized w.r.t. $m_ec^2/e$ and $m_ec/e$, and that we express here making use of the Lorenz gauge~\cite{jackson-1998}:

-where $\rho=1-n_e+n_b$ and $\mybf{J} = - n_e \mybf{\beta} + n_b \hat{\mybf{z}}$ are the electromagnetic field sources, with $n_e$ the plasma electron number density and $\mybf{\beta}$ its velocity.
+where $\corr{\rho=1-n_e-n_b}$ and $\mybf{J} = - n_e \mybf{\beta} + n_b \hat{\mybf{z}}$ are the electromagnetic field sources, with $n_e$ the plasma electron number density and $\mybf{\beta}$ its velocity.
 As is customary, one then adopts the co-moving variables $(x,y,z,t)\rightarrow(x,y,\xi=z-ct,t)$ and assumes the validity of the quasi-static approximation~\cite{sprangle-1990,whittum-1997} (QSA, $\partial_t \ll \partial_{\xi}$).
 Under this assumptions,~\cref{eq:me-and-charge-continuity} becomes:

-where we have defined the \textit{pseudo-potential} $\psi = -(\phi + A_z)$ and the \textit{source term} $S = -(\rho + J_z)$, and where the differential operator $\nabla_{\bot}$ acts only on the transverse components of the fields (it does not include longitudinal derivatives).

-The focus is now moved to the motion of a single plasma electron under the action of the electromagnetic potentials previously highlighted.
-Evolution equations for the relativistic normalized momentum $\mybf{p}=\gamma \mybf{\beta}$ and energy $E = \gamma$ of said electron are given by~\cite{mora-1997}:
+where we have defined the \textit{pseudo-potential} $\psi = -(\phi + A_z)$ and the \textit{source term} $S = -(\rho + J_z)$, and where the differential operator $\nabla_{\bot}$ acts only on the transverse components of the fields (it does not include longitudinal derivatives).\\ The focus is now moved to the motion of a single plasma electron under the action of the electromagnetic potentials previously highlighted.
+Evolution equations for the relativistic normalized momentum $\mybf{p}=\gamma \mybf{\beta}$ and energy $E = \gamma$ \corr{(with $\gamma=(1-\mybf{\beta}^2)^{-1/2}$ the Lorentz factor)} of said electron are given by~\cite{mora-1997}:

 We remark that, at the time-scales of interest, the plasma can be regarded as collisionless.
 Accordingly, the only force acting on the electron in~\cref{eq:single-electron} is the Lorentz force.
-Pressure contributions associated with a finite thermal spread in the electron momenta do not appear at the single-particle level: they emerge only as collective effects when the dynamics is described at the hydrodynamic scale.
+Pressure contributions associated with a finite thermal spread in the electron momenta do not appear at the single-particle level: they emerge only as collective effects when the dynamics is described at the hydrodynamic scale~\cite{simeoni-2024-b,schroeder-2010,shadwick-2004}.
 The imposition of the QSA, together with the choice of an ultra-relativistic bunch, allows to extract from~\cref{eq:single-electron} a conservation equation in the form~\cite{mora-1997}:

 Hence, we choose an initial point along this trajectory (denoted by the superscript $^{(0)}$ for all related quantities in subsequent formulas) located ahead of the bunch described in~\cref{eq:gaussian-bunch}.
 In this unperturbed state, the plasma is globally neutral and at rest, so that no electromagnetic fields are present (i.e., $\mybf{A}^{(0)}=\mybf{0}$ and $\phi^{(0)}=0 \rightarrow \psi^{(0)}=0$).
 This remains true also in the presence of a finite temperature: although electrons exhibit thermal velocity spreads, their mean momentum is still zero, and the macroscopic fields depend only on average charge and current densities, which still vanish.
 One then has: